strblr/pegase/README.md

 `value` is `undefined` if there is no child, or multiple children.

-What if you want to call a semantic action but let the initial `children` propagate through or emit more than one child ?
+What if you want to call a semantic action for some side-effects but let the initial `children` propagate through or emit more than one child ?
 Well, this has to be done explicitly by calling the `$propagate` callback passed as an argument:

 ```js
 peg`expr ${({ $propagate }) => $propagate()}`; // pass-through
 peg`expr ${({ $propagate }) => $propagate([1, true, "test"])}`; // propagate custom children
 ```

-Sometimes in a semantic action, you want to be able to grab a parser's value by name.
+Great, but `children` are just unlabeled propagated values.
+Sometimes in a semantic actions, you want to be able to grab a specific parser's value by name.
 This is where *captures* will come in handy.

 **A capture expression `<id>a` associates the *value* of a parser `a` to an identifier `id`, which can then be used in semantic actions.**